 Ingredients

-- 1 14 ounce package of extra-firm tofu or sprouted tofu, drained and pressed
+- 14 ounces extra-firm tofu or sprouted tofu drained and pressed

 Korean Tofu Marinade